A Comprehensive Guide to Paying Off Your Student Loans

 Are there drawbacks to paying off loans early?

 You lose the tax deduction on student loan interest you might receive.
-In 2020, the IRS allows for taxpayers to claim up to $2,500 in paid student loan interest payments on federal taxes.
+In recent years, the IRS allows for taxpayers to claim up to $2,500 in paid student loan interest payments on federal taxes.
 Both federal and private student loans qualify for this deduction.

-Each person should strive to have an emergency fund of money set aside.
+Additionally, paying off loans early can prevent you from achieving other worthwhile financial goals early in life.
+For example, E=each person should strive to have an emergency fund of money set aside.
 A good starting target for the fund is enough money to cover three months of expenses.
-Paying off your student loan early can prevent saving for emergencies.

 Finally, student loan interest rates are usually pretty low compared to other forms of debt.
 If you are straddled with credit cards or car loans, paying off these debts first makes better financial sense.
 Pay the minimum amount due on your lower interest rate loans and apply any “extra payment” you can work into your budget towards the highest interest loan until it is paid off.
 Then repeat this process to eliminate the next highest interest rate obligation, and so on.

-How to make the final decision about paying off your loan early?
+How do you make the final decision about paying off your loan early?

 - Do you have money saved for emergencies?

-- Are you saving at least up to the company match in your work retirement plan?
+- Are you saving at least up to the company match in your workplace retirement plan?

 - Have you paid off any higher interest debt like credit cards?